 Dental Sealants in Columbia, SC

 Routine dental cleanings and exams are important for patients of all ages to keep their teeth healthy, but there are additional preventive measures that patients can take to help prevent tooth decay from developing.
 Dental sealants are a very fast, painless, and inexpensive preventive treatment that can help patients avoid invasive and costly restorative treatments like root canals and dental crowns down the road.
-To learn more about dental sealants or schedule your next visit with our team, please contact us!Contact Us
+To learn more or schedule your next visit with our team, please contact us!Contact Us

 What are dental sealants?

 Dental sealants are clear coatings that are applied over the top of each molar.
 They help prevent harmful bacteria from collecting in the grooves of the teeth, which are hard to clean thoroughly with a toothbrush.
-Dental sealants can be used by patients of all ages to protect their teeth from tooth decay, but they can be especially helpful for children , as baby teeth have a thinner layer of enamel than adult teeth.
+They can be used by patients of all ages to protect their teeth from tooth decay, but they can be especially helpful for children , as baby teeth have a thinner layer of enamel than adult teeth.
 Sealants are virtually undetectable to people who have no dental training.
 In fact, you may have sealants on your teeth that you’ve forgotten about!

 How long do dental sealants last?

-Dental sealants are typically applied right after a dental cleaning when the teeth are squeaky clean.
+They are typically applied right after a dental cleaning when the teeth are squeaky clean.
 The molars are dried off, and a special gel is applied that helps sealants stick to the teeth.
 The gel is then rinsed off, and the sealant is painted on the top of the molars.
 The final step involves using a blue light to harden the sealants and secure them to the teeth.
-The process is very quick and comfortable for patients, and dental sealants can last up to 10 years or longer before they need to be removed and reapplied.
+The process is very quick and comfortable for patients, and can last up to 10 years or longer before they need to be removed and reapplied.

 When can dental sealants be applied?